Dynamic-Flakes/right-to-use-core/README.md

 │   ├── README.md
 └── README.md
 ```
+## System Design and Narrative
+RYTU combines blockchain technology, smart contracts, and an intuitive UI to redefine digital content rights licensing.
+The core is built with:

+- Frontend: React.js + Next.js
+- Backend: Node.js + GraphQL
+- Smart Contracts: Solidity on XRPL EVM Sidechain

+## Architecture Diagram
+Refer to the /diagrams folder for an architectural representation of the platform and its XRPL integrations.

+# Quick Start Guide
 ## RYTU-Frontend
 Description
 The frontend is built using React.js, Nextjs, Typescript, Graphql and styled with Tailwind CSS, providing a seamless user experience for minting, managing, and trading RYTU NFTs.